-Clinton Dempsey's ancestral name in Gaelic means 'proud' and this grandson of Irish immigrants certainly felt that way after scoring the golden goal that earned the United States to a win against Ghana.
+Clinton Dempsey's ancestral name in Gaelic means 'proud' and this grandson of Irish immigrants certainly felt that way after scoring a golden goal that helped the United States to a win against Ghana.
 As captain it was especially meaningful.

 Dempsey grew up near the Mexican border in a trailer park in Texas.
 His story is a true rags to riches one

 He and his brother Ryan learned their soccer skills playing every day with Hispanic neighbors and friends on a patch of ground and the two Irish American kids learned a more skillful and creative game than most U.S players as a result.

 His older brother Ryan was offered a tryout for the Dallas Texans, one of America's best youth soccer clubs, but it was young Clint, who had come along to accompany his brother who was noticed and recruited while passing time juggling a ball on the sidelines.

 Dempsey became a standout on the team at an early age, but had to quit due to his family's poor financial condition and money constraints as his eldest sister Jennifer was becoming a ranked youth tennis player.